holaphil/amazing-maple-e08ae/src/pages/index.md

       - title: Unify teams
         content: >
-          Throughout my career I have had the pleasure building teams as an Entrepreneur and connecting teams as an Intrapreneur.
+          Throughout my career I have had the pleasure building teams as an **Entrepreneur** and connecting teams as an **Intrapreneur**.
+In either case, I am well versed on the types of collaboration required to develop, launch and market products that deliver immediate business value.
       - title: Stand up for the customer
         content: >-
           Sed laoreet magna commodo libero euismod sodales.
 Nunc ac libero